The Corfu Trail

 The next day, we continue along this beautiful sandy beach before reaching our first stopover, the Korrison Lagoon.

-We now walk along a long land bridge with the lagoon to our right and the Ionian Sea to our left through a distinctive dune landscape.
+We now walk along a long land bridge with the lagoon on our right and the Ionian Sea on our left through a distinctive dune landscape.

 At the end of the land bridge, we cross an almost enchanted-looking forest and finally reach the village of Paramonas at the foot of Agios Matheos mountain after a good 20 km.

-We enjoy our dinner and an ouzo in a small taverna on the village beach as the sun sets.
+We enjoy our dinner and an ouzo in a small taverna on the village beach as the sun sets beautifully.

 Early in the morning, we set off from our accommodation on a steep climb up to the ridge of the western coastal mountain range.
 From here, we have a magnificent view of the deep blue Ionian Sea.